Postgraduate Handbook Introduction

-We understand that students are increasingly using social networking sites such as Facebook and Twitter to interact with members of their student community.
-You should note that any behaviour that affects other members of the University community or members of the general public in ways which might damage the standing and reputation of the University may be subject to disciplinary action within the scope of the University’s regulations.
+We understand that students are increasingly using social networking sites to interact with members of their student community.
+You should note that any behaviour that affects other members of the University community or members of the general public in ways which might damage the standing and reputation of the University may be subject to disciplinary action within the scope of the University’s Regulations.

 In accordance with policy, a scale of fees exists for the provision of certificates, transcripts and award certificates.
-Please see point 11 ‘Transcripts, Certificates and Award Letters’ within the fees section of the University Calendar for a list: http://www.calendar.soton.ac.uk/sectionIV/fees.html .
+Please see point 11 ‘Transcripts, Certificates and Award Letters’ within the fees section of the University Calendar for a list.

 Enabling Services provides a wide variety of support for students who have disabilities, mental health problems or specific learning difficulties.
 Its expert team can provide advice and support relating to your studies throughout your time here.
 Please see http://www.southampton.ac.uk/edusupport/index.page for further information and contact details.

-2.2 The role of your Personal Clinical Tutor and other key academic staff
+The role of your Personal Academic Tutor and other key academic staff

-The University operates a tutor system to help support and advise students in their academic and clinical study.
-As a student, you can expect to be allocated a Personal Clinical Tutor.
-Your Personal Clinical Tutor will typically be one of the teaching staff you see in the course of your studies, but their role in this context is to provide advice and support to you throughout your study, and to help review your academic and clinical progress.
-You can expect to see your Personal Clinical Tutor at key points through your University career and, if you need to, you can contact them more frequently.
-Sometimes, your Personal Clinical Tutor may refer you to other areas for support.
-They may refer you to individual support services, or to your student office for information, or to the Clinical Director or Programme Director.
-The Programme or Clinical Director will have a more specialised understanding of supporting students, and may support you if you have a particular problem.
-You can also contact the Programme or Clinical Director if you wish to change your allocated Personal Clinical Tutor.
+The University operates a tutor system to help support and advise students in their academic study.
+As a student, you can expect to be allocated a Personal Academic Tutor.
+Your Personal Academic Tutor may or may not be one of the teaching staff you see in the course of your studies, but their role in this context is to provide advice and support to you throughout your study, and to help review your academic progress.
+You can expect to see your Personal Academic Tutor at key points through your University career and, if you need to, you can contact them more frequently.
+Sometimes, your Personal Academic Tutor may refer you to other areas for support.
+They may refer you to individual support services, or to your student office for information.

-The University expects that you will engage with your Personal Clinical Tutor, attend the scheduled meetings, respond to messages from your Personal Clinical Tutor, and notify your Personal Clinical Tutor (or Programme or Clinical Director, if you prefer) if you are experiencing problems which are affecting your performance, attendance or progress in your studies.
-In particular, you should contact your Personal Clinical Tutor for matters relating to ill health or other special considerations, and check with your Personal Clinical Tutor if you plan to cite him/her as a referee for job applications.
+The University expects that you will engage with your Personal Academic Tutor, attend the scheduled meetings, respond to messages from your Personal Academic Tutor, and notify your Personal Academic Tutor if you are experiencing problems which are affecting your performance, attendance or progress in your studies.
+In particular, you should contact your Personal Academic Tutor if you feel your performance in any forthcoming examinations will be affected by ill health or other special considerations, and check with your Personal Academic Tutor if you plan to cite him/her as a referee for job applications.

 We expect you to take responsibility for your studies to ensure that your full academic potential can be realised.
 However, sometimes difficulties can arise that can affect you.